arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/dock/README.md

 There are some compilation errors when we use gcc/arm/nvhpc to compile it on arm platform.
 For gcc compiler, because we use gcc@10.3.0, there is a type mismatch error in fortran code.
-We add `-fallow-argument-mismatch` to solve it.
-For arm/nvhpc compilers, there is a multiple definition error when compile mixed fortran and c code for unknown reason.
+We add `-fallow-argument-mismatch` to its fortran compilation flag to solve it.
+For arm/nvhpc compilers, there is a multiple definition error when compile mixed fortran and c code.
 To solve this problem, we use c/cxx compiler with the main fortran library to compile such code.
+The [attached patches](modification_patch/) and [compilation configurations](config_files/) show how we do this.